-Plastic wrappers and containers are great for food storage, but they are a catastrophe for the entire ecosystem.
-Researchers from Harvard and Rutgers Universities have developed a new plant-based antimicrobial coating that can be sprinkled on foods to keep them fresh, and can be easily removed before consumption.
+Plastic wrappers and containers are great for storing food, but they are a catastrophe for the entire ecosystem.
+Researchers at Harvard and Rutgers Universities have developed a new plant-based antimicrobial coating that can be sprayed on foods to keep them fresh, and can be easily removed before consumption.

-The new coating consists of biopolymer fibers intertwined with natural antimicrobial components such as thyme oil, citric acid and nisin.
-This helps prevent spoilage and contamination of food by fighting germs such as E. coli and listeria.
-When it's time to eat, simply wash off the lining and enjoy the food.
+The new coating is made of biopolymer fibers woven with natural antimicrobial components such as thyme oil, citric acid and nisin.
+This helps prevent food spoilage and contamination by fighting germs such as E. coli and listeria.
+When it's time to eat, simply wash off the coating and enjoy your food.

 A packaging to spray